hamedrahimian/SPlibrary/README.md

 # SPlibrary

-A cllection of two- and multistage stochastic programming problems.
+A collection of two- and multistage stochastic programming problems.